ChaseGould/agent_todoist/ReadMe.md

 `python delete_todoists_project_tasks.py <project_id>`<br>

 ## TODO
+- Install continue.
+- Figure out if any of the journal apps automate weekly reflections.
+Can I make a better app than them?
+-- want to pass in entire repo to continue and ask it to improve my read me.
 - Want additional argument specifying different output types such as length or if bullet points should be used.<br>
   maybe even different agent types.
 Currently agent is a helpful assistant but maybe agent can be a therapist.
 - Script to delete all tasks under a project. useful after I've made my summary